emarsden/dash-mpd-cli/README.md

       --sleep-requests <SECONDS>
           Number of seconds to sleep between network requests (default 0).

+      --enable-live-streams
+          Attempt to download from a live media stream (dynamic MPD manifest).
+Downloading from a genuinely live stream won't work well, because we don't implement the clock-related throttling needed to only download media segments when they become available.
+However, some media sources publish pseudo-live streams where all media segments are in fact available, which we will be able to download.
+You might also have some success in combination with the --sleep-requests argument.

+      --force-duration <SECONDS>
+          Specify a number of seconds (possibly floating point) to download from the media stream.
+This may be necessary to download from a live stream, where the duration is often not specified in the DASH manifest.
+It may also be used to download only the first part of a static stream.

   -r, --limit-rate <RATE>
           Maximum network bandwidth in octets per second (default no limit), e.g. 200K, 1M.

       --max-error-count <COUNT>
           Maximum number of non-transient network errors that should be ignored before a download is aborted (default is 10).

       --source-address <source-address>
           Source IP address to use for network requests, either IPv4 or IPv6.
 Network requests will be made using the version of this IP address (e.g. using an IPv6 source-address will select IPv6 network traffic).

       --add-root-certificate <CERT>
           Add a root certificate (in PEM format) to be used when verifying TLS network connections.